wikknes/EntangleDE/EntangleDE_Technical_Documentation.md

 3. **Hybrid quantum-classical algorithms**: Use quantum processors for specific computationally intensive steps while keeping pre/post-processing classical.

 4. **Quantum advantage demonstration**: Show computational speedup for specific gene expression analysis tasks on quantum hardware.

+5. **D-Wave implementation improvements**: Enhance our quantum annealing implementations to take better advantage of next-generation annealers with more qubits and better connectivity.

 These developments will further enhance EntangleDE's utility for complex biological investigations and position it at the frontier of quantum computational biology.